Timeline

 Get more help

-Emacs provides some commands to view the documentation of Emacs commands.
-These commands all start with CONTROL-h, and this character is therefore called the “Help character”.
+Emacs provides some commands to view Emacs command documentation, these commands all start with CONTROL-h, and this character is therefore called the “Help character”

 The most basic help function is C-h c.
-After entering C-h c and then a key combination, Emacs will give a brief description of this command.
+After typing C-h c and then a key combination, Emacs will give a brief description of the command.

 C-p runs the command previous-line

 This message shows the function name corresponding to the C-p command.
-The function of a command is implemented by a function, so the function name itself can also be regarded as the simplest documentation - at least for the commands you have learned, their function names are sufficient to explain their functions.
+The function of a command is completed by a function, so the function name itself can be regarded as the simplest documentation - at least for the commands you have learned, their function names are enough to explain their functions.

-The above command will open a new Emacs pane to display the function name and its documentation.
-After you finish reading, you can use C-x 1 to close this help pane.
-Of course, you don’t need to do this immediately.
-You can first do something else in the editing pane and then close the help pane.
+The above command opens a new Emacs window to display the function’s name and its documentation.
+After reading it, you can close this help window with C-x 1.
+Of course, you don’t need to do this immediately; you can certainly do something else in the editing window first, and then close the help window.

-C-h f explains a function.
+C-h f describes a function.
 You need to enter the function name.

 C-h v is used to display the documentation of Emacs variables.
 Emacs variables can be used to “customize the behavior of Emacs”.
-Similarly, you need to enter the name of the variable.
+Similarly, you need to enter the variable name.

-C-h a is for Command Apropos.
+C-h a Command Apropos.
 Enter a keyword and Emacs will list all commands whose names contain this keyword.
-All these commands can be launched with M-x.
-For some commands, the Command Apropos will also list one or two key combinations.
+All these commands can be invoked with M-x.
+For some commands, Command Apropos will also list one or two key bindings.

-Emacs will display a list of M-x commands in another pane.
-This list contains all commands whose names contain “file”.
-You can see key combinations like “C-x C-f” displayed next to command names like “find-file”.
+Emacs will display a list of M-x commands in another window, which includes all commands with “file” in their names.
+You can see key bindings like “C-x C-f” displayed next to command names like “find-file”.

-C-h i is for reading the manual (usually referred to as Info).
-This command will open a special buffer called “info“, where you can read the usage manuals of the software packages installed in the system.
-To read the Emacs usage manual, press m emacs
+C-h i reads the manual (commonly known as Info).
+This command opens a special buffer called “info”, where you can read the usage manuals of packages installed on the system.
+To read the Emacs manual, type m emacs